 The shrine has a unique design, which over the years has become a symbol of the city.

-The first scrolls were discovered inside ceramic vases in a cave near the Quman ruins, on the north west cliffs of the Dead Sea, in the Judean Desert.
-The one who discovered them was Mohammed a-Deeb, a Bedouin shepard, who was looking for a lost sheep, in 1947, and saw the vase with three scrolls inside.
+The first scrolls were discovered inside ceramic vases in a cave near the Qumran ruins, on the northwest cliffs of the Dead Sea, in the Judean Desert.
+The one who discovered them was Mohammed a-Deeb, a Bedouin shepherd, who was looking for a lost sheep, in 1947, and saw the vase with three scrolls inside.
 From 1947 up to 1958, hundreds of scrolls were found in other caves in the same area.

 These are scrolls that contain texts from Biblical books, or other books that were not included in the Bible called external books.
 Other scrolls contained identities and letters, mostly written about Papyrus.